I Want You (Savage Garden song)

-"I Want You" is a song by Australian pop duo Savage Garden.
-It was originally released in Australia on 27 May 1996 as the lead single from their eponymous debut album, Savage Garden (1997).
-The single reached number one in Canada for two weeks and peaked at number four in Australia and on the US Billboard Hot 100.
+"I Want You" is a song by Australian pop duo Savage Garden, originally released in Australia on 27 May 1996 as the lead single from their debut album, Savage Garden (1997).
+The single reached number one in Canada and peaked at number four in Australia and on the US Billboard Hot 100.
 Much of the song's chart success in the US was the result of Rosie O'Donnell playing the song on several episodes of The Rosie O'Donnell Show.
-The single also peaked at number nine in Iceland and at 11 on the UK Singles Chart.
-In November 1998, the single was re-released in the United Kingdom following the success of "Truly Madly Deeply" and "To the Moon and Back".
-This release peaked at number 12.
+In the United Kingdom, the single was issued twice, achieving its highest peak of number 11 during its initial release in 1997.

-At the APRA Music Awards of 1998 it won Most Performed Australian Work Overseas.
+At the APRA Music Awards of 1998 "I Want You" won Most Performed Australian Work Overseas.
 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, the album version of the song was ranked number 87.
 In February 2023, Peking Duk released a version featuring re-recorded vocals by Darren Hayes.

 Content

 The song's lyrics refer to the attraction exerted by a person possessing strong sex appeal.
 They fascinate the singer and arouse his curiosity, even though he is not sure whether he needs them at all.
 Singer Darren Hayes described it as a song about "being in love with a male energy", when asked if the song had a coded gay message.
-The fast-paced, almost rapped vocal style verses is similar to the verses featured in Life Is a Rock (But the Radio Rolled Me) by Reunion.

 In an interview with Apple Music about their debut album, Darren Hayes also said:

 Critical reception

 Larry Flick from Billboard noted that the song "has a jittery synth-pop beat reminiscent of such '80s-era Brit-pop heroes as Duran Duran."
 He added, "Partners Darren Hayes and Daniel Jones are quite the harmonious pair, and they are photogenic enough to ensure instant teen-idol status.
 Top 40 programmers should waste no time in slammin' this one on the air."
-British magazine Music Week rated it five out of five, describing it as "a great pop song akin to Roxette at their hook-happy best", and "a challenger for the UK number one spot."
+British magazine Music Week rated it five out of five, describing it as "a great pop song akin to Roxette at their hook-happy best" and "a challenger for the UK number one spot".
+In 2025, the song ranked 97 on the Triple J Hottest 100 of Australian Songs.